BrainBlend-AI/atomic-agents/atomic-forge/atomic_tools/youtube_transcript_scraper/README.md

 ## Overview
 The **YouTube Transcript Scraper Tool** is a tool within the Atomic Agents ecosystem that allows you to fetch the transcript of a YouTube video.

+## Prerequisites and Dependencies
+- Python 3.9 or later
+- atomic-agents (See [here](/README.md) for installation instructions)
+- pydantic
+- google-api-python-client
+- youtube-transcript-api

 ## Installation
 You can install the tool using any of the following options: